Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - For every non-default argument of the call and their corresponding declaration-site parameter types $X_1, \ldots, X_N$ of $F_1$ and $Y_1, \ldots, Y_N$ of $F_2$, a type constraint $X_K <: Y_K$ is built **unless both $X_K$ and $Y_K$ are [built-in integer types][Built-in integer types].**
   During construction of these constraints, all declaration-site type parameters $T_1, \ldots, T_M$ of $F_1$ are considered bound to fresh type variables $T^{\sim}_1, \ldots, T^{\sim}_M$, and all type parameters of $F_2$ are considered free;
+- If $F_1$ and $F_2$ are extension callables, their extension receivers are also considered non-default arguments of the call, even if implicit, and the corresponding constraints are added to the constraint system as stated above.
+For non-extension callables, only declaration-site parameters are considered;
 - All declaration-site type constraints of $X_1, \ldots, X_N$ and $Y_1, \ldots, Y_N$ are also added to the constraint system.

 > Note: this constraint system checks whether $F_1$ can forward itself to $F_2$.